plajjan/draft-kll-yang-tag-tsdb/draft-kll-yang-label-tsdb.md

 --- abstract

-This document proposes a standardized approach for representing YANG-modeled configuration and state data, for storage in Time Series Databases (TSDBs) that utilize a tag-centric model.
-It outlines procedures for translating YANG data representations to fit within the tag-centric structures of TSDBs and vice versa.
+This document proposes a standardized approach for representing YANG-modeled configuration and state data, for storage in Time Series Databases (TSDBs) that identify time series using a label-set.
+It outlines procedures for translating YANG data representations to fit within the label-centric structures of TSDBs and vice versa.
 This mapping ensures clear and efficient storage and querying of YANG-modeled data in TSDBs.

 --- middle

 # Introduction

-The aim of this document is to define rules for representing configuration and state data defined using the YANG data modeling language [RFC7950] as time series using a tag centric model.
+The aim of this document is to define rules for representing configuration and state data defined using the YANG data modeling language [RFC7950] as time series using a label-centric model.

-The majority of modern Time Series Databases (TSDBs) employ a tag-centric model.
-In this structure, data points are indexed primarily by tags, each consisting of a key-value pair.
-These tags facilitate efficient querying, aggregation, and filtering of data over time intervals.
+The majority of modern Time Series Databases (TSDBs) employ a label-centric model.
+In this structure, time series are identified by a set of labels, each consisting of a key-value pair.
+These labels facilitate efficient querying, aggregation, and filtering of data over time intervals.
 Such a model contrasts with the hierarchical nature of YANG-modeled data.
-The challenge, therefore, lies in ensuring that YANG-defined data, with its inherent structure and depth, can be seamlessly integrated into the flat, tag-based structure of most contemporary TSDBs.
+The challenge, therefore, lies in ensuring that YANG-defined data, with its inherent structure and depth, can be seamlessly integrated into the flat, label-based structure of most contemporary TSDBs.

-This document seeks to bridge this structural gap, laying out rules and guidelines to ensure that YANG-modeled configuration and state data can be effectively stored, queried, and analyzed within tag-centric TSDBs.
+This document seeks to bridge this structural gap, laying out rules and guidelines to ensure that YANG-modeled configuration and state data can be effectively stored, queried, and analyzed within label-centric TSDBs.

 # Specification of the Mapping Procedure

 Instances of YANG data nodes are mapped to metrics.
 Only nodes that carry a value are mapped.
 This includes leafs and presence containers.
 The hierarchical path to a value, including non-presence containers and lists, form the path that is used as the name of the metric.
 The path is formed by joining YANG data nodes using `_`.
 Special symbols, e.g. `-`, in node names are replaced with `_`.

-List keys are mapped into tags.
+List keys are mapped into labels.
 The path to the list key is transformed in the same way as the primary name of the metric.
-Compound keys have each key part as as separate tag.
+Compound keys have each key part as a separate label.

 ## Example: Packet Counters in IETF Interfaces Model